Skip to main content

 How OnlyFans works behind the scenes (at scale)

-The economics of that delegated layer are specific and unforgiving, which is why it is its own business: Independent reporting puts offshore OnlyFans chatter wages at $3.50–$5.50/hour, but 2.0–2.4 chatter seats are required per creator for genuine 24/7 coverage for genuine round-the-clock coverage (OFM-Tools, Vice), with annual chatter attrition runs around 55% (2026 operational-economics whitepaper).
+The economics of that delegated layer are specific and unforgiving, which is why it is its own business: the verified hourly wage for offshore OnlyFans chatters is $3.50-$5.50, but each creator on a 24/7 rota needs 2.0-2.4 chatter seats for genuine round-the-clock coverage (OFM-Tools, Vice), with the chatter labor pool turning over at about 55% per year (our self-published 2026 operational-economics analysis (not peer-reviewed)).
 That is why an entire ecosystem of OnlyFans agencies, management, and tooling exists around the platform, covered in depth in those guides.
 The single honest takeaway for understanding how OnlyFans 'works': the platform is a simple subscription mechanic on the surface, but the business on top of it is a continuous inbox-selling operation, and at scale that operation is increasingly run by teams or by autonomous AI rather than by the creator personally.
 Anlora sits in that last category, autonomous AI that runs the inbox so there is no chatter rota, but that is the scaled-operator end of the story, not what a fan or a beginner needs to know to understand the platform itself.
+Anlora runs the inbox as an authorized operator on the creator's behalf.
+Responsibility for disclosing AI assistance to fans, where required, rests with the creator or agency under applicable law and OnlyFans' terms.

 Frequently Asked Questions